 How did you know she was the one for him?
 This is a winning formula for weddings.
 It is the sort of thing that people will go home and talk about.
 In some cases, it may not be the most obvious.
 When do you think you knew that this was the right woman for your friend?

 Write down some bullet points of that story and deliver it to a test audience.
 This can be your own partner or some of your other friends.
 What you are looking to observe is their immediate response as you deliver each sentence.
-Take note of the keylines that they clearly enjoyed.
+Take note of the key lines that they clearly enjoyed.
 Do the same for the ones that fall flat, and considering cutting them or delivering a different way.

-At the end of it, as for feedback.
+At the end of it, ask for feedback.
 To ensure that they do not spare you in their critique, you want to ask the following: